 8. He had a lot of difficulty appealing for naturalisation in Switzerland

 Having left Germany for Berne, the artist appealed to naturalise himself in Switzerland but the request proved complex.
-His art was considered to be an insult to ‘true art’.
+His art and his geometric paintings was considered to be an insult to ‘true art’.
 Klee therefore suffered constant surveillance both of his art and of his personal life, as he was considered to harbour dangerous socialist leanings.
 He endured various interrogations, many of which focused on his eccentricity as a painter, and was finally naturalised in 1940, just months before his death.
 He left behind a huge collection of art and personal objects.

 9. There is an Centre for the Arts named after him

 Opened in 2005, the Zentrum Paul Klee, or the Paul Klee Centre, houses many of Klee’s artworks.
 Situated in Berne, Switzerland, it was conceived by the Italian architect Renzo Piano (1937 – 2013) and hosts no less than 14,000 pieces from Klee’s œuvre.
 The collection also features the artist’s personal affects such as dolls, planets and gifts he had received from friends.